 Or in the UI: kubectl port-forward svc/argocd-server -n argocd 8080:443

-This is where your data backup strategy comes in:
+This is where your separate data backup strategy earns its keep:

 # Restore database